 5 Robert N. Thom, interpreter

-“His Majesty the Emperor of China cedes to Her Majesty the Queen of Great Britain and her successors, the Island of Hong Kong for possession and governing in perpetuity.” – The Treaty of Nanking on ceding Hong Kong Island to Britain, a treaty that has long-lasting consequences.
+“His Majesty the Emperor of China cedes to Her Majesty the Queen of Great Britain, etc., the Island of Hongkong, to be possessed in perpetuity by Her Britannic Majesty, Her Heirs and Successors, and to be governed by such Laws and Regulations as Her Majesty the Queen of Great Britain, etc., shall see fit to direct.” – The Treaty of Nanking on ceding Hong Kong Island to Britain, a treaty that has long-lasting consequences.

 Depiction of the delivery of China’s war indemnities to the Royal Mint in Britain.
 The Treaty of Nanking required China to pay huge war indemnities as well as ceding its territory.